ios-xr/iosxrv-x64-vbox/README.rst

       optional arguments:
-      -h, --help            show this help message and exit -a ['New box reason'], --artifactory ['New box reason'] Upload box to Artifactory.
-You can optionally specify a reason for uploading this box
-      -o, --create_ova      additionally use vboxmanage to export an OVA -s, --skip_test       skip unit testing
+      -h, --help            show this help message and exit -o, --create_ova      additionally use vboxmanage to export an OVA -s, --skip_test       skip unit testing
       -d, --debug           will exit with the VM in a running state.
 Use: socat